 The portal offers citizens the possibility to consult information of the following types: organisational; of legal significance; economic information of the general state administration.
 Important efforts have been made to enrich the content of the portal.
 At the moment, authorities also publish on the portal the norms that are being elaborated (e.g. all the documents prepared for each of the steps taken prior to the publication of the adopted law), which is quite innovative within the context of the Spanish public administration.
 CVs of high-level policy makers and civil servants are also available on the Transparency Portal.
-In line with the envisaged functional model described above, actions have been taken to link the Transparency Portal with relevant sites such as the BOE.
-To facilitate the feeding of the portal, the government in September 2014established a database, which became operational by the time indicated in the Transparency Law.
+In line with the envisaged functional model described above, actions have been taken to link the Transparency Portal, the government in September 2014established a database, which became operational by the time indicated in the Transparency Law.